Code-Institute-Submissions/angharadcaswell-surf_volunteer_app_AugResub/README.md

 # 1. Project Goals
-The aim of this project is to create a volunteer dashboard for a (fictional) charity called Project Surf.
+The aim of this project is to create an MVP application for a volunteer dashboard for a (fictional) charity called Project Surf.
 The users will include volunteers and the lead volunteer (admin).

 # 2. User Experience